containers/podman/docs/source/markdown/podman-pod-create.1.md

   - **port_handler=rootlesskit**: Use rootlesskit for port forwarding.
 Default.
   - **port_handler=slirp4netns**: Use the slirp4netns port forwarding.

+#### **--network-alias**=strings

+Add a DNS alias for the container.
+When the container is joined to a CNI network with support for the dnsname plugin, the container will be accessible through this name from other containers in the network.

 #### **--no-hosts**=**true**|**false**

 Disable creation of /etc/hosts for the pod.